A phase transition creates the geometry of the continuum from discrete space: Lattice graphs are taxicab graphs

 \subsection{Sketch of the proof}

-If we have a geodesic on a graph, it is clear that cutting it in two yields two paths which are also geodesics.
+If we have a geodesic on a graph between two nodes, it is clear that cutting it in two yields two paths, each of which is a geodesic between its respective end nodes (were that not so, it would be possible to create a shorter path between the original two nodes).
 Even in classical geometry, however, putting two geodesics (straight lines) end-to-end does not always give a geodesic: they need to be parallel.
 The situation with graphs is more interesting still.

-A doubly periodic planar graph must belong to one of the wallpaper groups, familiar from crystallography (and interior design).
-It will have a unit cell that may contain more than one node.
 Equivalent nodes in different unit cells are said to be of the same type.
-We first construct a geodesic between two nodes of the same type, which are separated by a vector distance $(m,n)$ unit cells.
-If we choose the node type so that this is the shortest of all such geodesics (or one of the shortest, if the choice is not unique), then we are able to prove that many copies of this path can be concatenated end-to-end, and the result is still a geodesic.
-We call this the geodesic composition property, and it is not trivial, since it can fail for non-planar doubly-periodic graphs (Figure \ref{geodesic_pics}c).
+We first construct a geodesic between two nodes of the same type, which are separated by a vector distance of $(m,n)$ unit cells.
+If we choose the node type so that this is the shortest of all such geodesics (or one of the shortest, if the choice is not unique), then we are able to prove that many copies of this path can be concatenated end-to-end, and the result is still a geodesic between the now widely-separated end points.
+We call this the geodesic composition property.
+It is not trivial, since it relies on the assumption of planarity; a non-planar counterexample is shown in Figure \ref{geodesic_pics}c.

 Next, we show that a long concatenation of this single type of geodesic can, apart from short tails at the ends, be broken down into many alternating copies of two different geodesics.
 The proof uses Dedekind's pigeonhole principle \cite{Pigeon}, applied to the number of nodes in the unit cell.
 If $m$ and $n$ are relatively prime, these two geodesics are not parallel.
-They therefore perform the role of the coordinate directions in the square grid graph, and in the same way, can be re-arranged in any order to produce many irregular staircase-like geodesics, all of the same length.
-The set of these geodesics forms the broad geodesic bundle, with an area proportional to the square of its length: a complete contrast to the narrow lines required by Euclidean geometry.
+They therefore perform the role of the coordinate directions in the square grid graph and, in the same way, can be re-arranged in any order to produce many irregular staircase-like geodesics, all of the same length.
+The set of these geodesics forms the broad geodesic bundle, with an area proportional to the square of its length -- a complete contrast to the narrow lines required by Euclidean geometry.